Cray-HPE/csm-redfish-interface-emulator/README.md

 Redfish-Mockup-Creator> python ./redfishMockupCreator.py --u root --p initial0 --A basic --r localhost:7443 -S -D ./EX325a
 ```

 **NOTE:** DMTF's Redfish Mockup Creator only follows "@odata.id", "Uri", or "Members@odata.nextLink" links to go deeper.
-Because of this "@Redfish.ActionInfo" URIs need to be manually copied to complete the static mockup if you expect these to be queried.
-For the EX325a mockup, the following URIs had to be manually copied:
+Because of this "@Redfish.ActionInfo" URIs such as '/redfish/v1/Systems/Node0/ResetActionInfo' do not get automatically captured.
+To complete the mockup, they either need to be manually copied or you need to checkout the [Redfish Mockup Creator](https://github.com/DMTF/Redfish-Mockup-Creator) and add 'or item == "@Redfish.ActionInfo"' [here](https://github.com/DMTF/Redfish-Mockup-Creator/blob/master/redfishMockupCreate.py#L284) and [here](https://github.com/DMTF/Redfish-Mockup-Creator/blob/master/redfishMockupCreate.py#L338) before running it.
-- /redfish/v1/Systems/Node0/ResetActionInfo
-- /redfish/v1/UpdateService/SimpleUpdateActionInfo

 The static resource tree for a BMC type needs to be placed in csm-redfish-interface-emulator/mockups/<BMC_type> such that the index.json file in ./<BMC_type> is for the resource base, /redfish/v1.